The big reason why Race Across the World isn't on tonight as BBC show is hit with schedule change

 Race Across the World has been hit with a big schedule change this week (Credit: BBC)

-Race Across the World schedule change
+Why is Race Across the World not on tonight?

 Don't miss a single story!
 Add us as a Preferred Source in Google for all your television news